 Subject–verb agreement refers to an agreement between the subject and verb.
-The rule to remember here is:

 E.g. He acts (singular), they act (plural)

-If answer choices in the test differ based on singular and plural verbs, the question is testing subject–verb agreement.
+If answer choices in the test differ based on singular and plural verbs, the question is testing the subject–verb agreement.
 To pick the right answer, identify whether the subject in question is singular or plural.
 Based on that information, fit in the right verb following the rule mentioned above.

 In English, it refers to the use of matching sentence structure, phrases, or longer parts to balance ideas of equal importance.
 It is also sometimes called a parallel structure or parallel construction.

 A modifier is a word, a group of words or clauses that function as adjectives or adverbs which are used to describe other words in a sentence.
 They affect nouns, other verbs, adjectives, and adverbs in a sentence.

 The Green Coat.
 “Green” as an adjective is a modifier describing the noun “Coat”